 Thesis

-The Social Security Act of 1935 was a major milestone in American history that transformed the government’s role in protecting its citizens from economic hardship.
-Created during Franklin D. Roosevelt's New Deal as a reaction to the Great Depression, the Act introduced a system of federal support that provided relief to the elderly, unemployed, and disabled.
-This bold reform replaced decades of limited, hands-off government policies with a new promise of shared responsibility between the state and the people.
-The program's success inspired a major change in American society and government, redefining what citizens could expect from their nation and continues to shape debates about security, fairness, and reform today.
+The Social Security Act of 1935 was a significant milestone in American history that revolutionized the government’s role in safeguarding its citizens from economic hardship.
+Introduced as part of Franklin D. Roosevelt’s New Deal to combat the Great Depression, it provided federal assistance for the elderly, unemployed, and disabled.
+This bold reform replaced decades of limited, hands-off government policies with a new promise of shared responsibility between the state and its people.
+The success of the program sparked a major shift in American society and government, redefining citizens’ expectations of their nation.
+Even today, it continues to shape debates about security, fairness, and reform.

 Courtesy of Social Security History Archives